 The first step is to make the honey syrup, this can then cool while your baklava is in the oven.
 Add the honey, water and sugar into a saucepan and bring to the boil while continuously stirring.
 Once the sugar has melted, leave to boil on a medium heat for 5 minutes.
 Move to one side to cool.

 Find a baking tray that fits the size of your filo pastry, about 30x20x6cm.
 If necessary cut the filo pastry to size and cover with a damp tea towel to keep the pastry moist.

-Brush some melted butter onto the based a sides of the baking tray.
-Lay one sheet of filo pastry at a time buttering each one as you go.
+Brush some melted butter onto the base of the baking tray.
+Lay one sheet of filo pastry at a time and brush with butter.
+Cover with a second sheet.
+Layer 8 sheets buttering each one as you go.

-You can cut the Baklava any way you desire, the traditional is diamonds.
+You can cut the baklava any way you desire, the traditional is diamonds.
 Cut 3 lines making 4 rows down the length of the tray.
 Then cut diagonally across to make diamonds.

 Preheat the oven to 160 C / Gas 2-3.

 Bake until golden and crispy, about 1 hour.
 Check every 5 minutes and bake up to 15 minutes more.